Hotel Astoria (Copenhagen)

 Hotel Astoria is a design hotel located next to the Central Station in Copenhagen, Denmark.
-The building is an early example of Functionalist architecture in Denmark.
+Constructed in 1935 to designs by Ole Falkentorp, it is an early example of Functionalist architecture in Denmark.
+The hotel consists of a long slender wing forming a barrier between the urban space in front of the main entrance to the Central Station, which partly opens to the underground rail lines, and Reventlowsgade, the street on the Vesterbro side of the station.
+An example of architecture parlante, the building is intended to resemble a steam locomotive, It was listed in the Danish registry of protected buildings and places in 2019.

 History

+20th century

+In 1881, Tømmerpladsvej was renamed Reventlowsgade.
+The new Copenhagen Central Station was inaugurated on the northeast side of the street in 1908.
+The first section of Reventlowsgade was initially separated from Bangegårdspladsen (the space in front of the new central station) by a wall.
+It was later decided to use the extremely narrow site for the construction of a new railway hotel.

 The building was designed as a station hotel for the Danish State Railways by Ole Falkentorp, who had started his career in the State Railways' design office before forming his own practice.
-The hotel was built from 1934 to 1935 as the first luxury hotel in Copenhagen.
+The hotel was built from 1934 to 1935 as the first modern luxury hotel in Copenhagen.

+The hotel was inaugurated on 6 April 1935.
+It contained 91 single and double rooms.
+DSB's travel agency was located on the ground floor.

+21st century

 In 2007, Hotel Astoria was taken over by DGI-byen.
 The new owner commissioned GUBI to redesign the interior while preserving many of the original features.
-The revolving doors, the first in Denmark, are still present at the main entrance, and one of the luxury rooms has been maintained exactly as it was in 1935.
-Relying on black and white set off by tones of deep purple and greyish blue, a new colour scheme has been selected and the building has been fitted out with artistically designed, custom-made furniture.
+Relying on black and white set off by tones of deep purple and greyish blue, a new colour scheme was selected and the building was fitted out with artistically designed, custom-made furniture.

 On 1 July 2011 the hotel was taken over by Zleep Hotels.
 On 1 January 2014, Brøchner Hotels took over management of the hotel.
 On 1 October 2021, CIC Hospitality took over management of Hotel Astoria.